Sebmins/SpaceBoy-Shootem/README.md

 # SpaceBoy Shoot'em

 This was a month long coursework project to create a Shoot 'Em Up style game using in MonoGame, a XNA framework that runs on Mono.Net.
-Monogame was used as it is a scripting language similar to C# that tests coding ability by not allowing drag and drop of code, like in Unity.
+MonoGame was used as it is a scripting language similar to C# that tests coding ability by not allowing drag and drop functionality, like in Unity.

 ## Controls